deja-vu-platform/deja-vu/packages/cli/README.md

 The presence of a dvconfig.json file in a directory indicates that the directory is the root of a Deja Vu project.

-The "actions" property specifies the location of the actions.
+The "components" property specifies the location of the components.
 It has two
-properties: "package" and "app". "package" is for specifying the actions that should be included when packaging a concept. "app" is for specifying the actions that will be used when running an app.
+properties: "package" and "app". "package" is for specifying the components that should be included when packaging a concept. "app" is for specifying the components that will be used when running an app.

-By default, all `.html` files are included but the list of actions to include can be customized with properties "include" and "exclude".
+By default, all `.html` files are included but the list of components to include can be customized with properties "include" and "exclude".

 The "include" and "exclude" properties take a list of